 4 Fitness Solutions for Women with Fibroid Pain

 The first step with any fitness routine is to listen to what your body is telling you.
 If it doesn’t feel right, or the combination of fitness and fibroids is causing you pain, stop.
 But it is important to try not to give up on physical activity entirely.
 If you are experiencing painful fibroids, adjust your regimen.
-Avoid engaging in intense or vigorous exercises such as bending and heavy lifting, high intensity interval training, and anything that increases blood circulation and pressure on your stomach, such as crunches and sit-ups.
-Continuing with these exercises may give your fibroids a more active blood supply and feed your fibroids growth.
+Avoid engaging in intense or vigorous exercises that cause you stomach pressure or pain during or after exercising.
+Crunches and sit ups may be more difficult and painful with fibroid growth.

 Instead, focus on the following exercises, all of which promote cardiovascular conditioning and weight loss.

 - Yoga — Yoga is low impact, total body fitness that improves strength, balance, and flexibility.
 Because of the postures involved, it can open the abdominal area, stimulate the uterus and ovaries, and help alleviate fibroid discomfort for some women.
 Fibroids aside, yoga is proven to effectively manage stress, decrease back pain, increase energy and mood, promote weight loss, detoxify the body, and more.

 - Swimming, biking, walking, and light jogging — Swimming, walking, and even riding a bike consistently each week are cardiovascular in nature and help fitness and fibroids coexist.
 Not only are these easy on the joints, but all four raise your heart rate and help you maintain a healthy weight.